mcohenfuentes/intro-to-markdown-lab/READMESANDWICH.md

 ```
 ## Instructions
 1. Toast bread (unless you're working with freshly baked bread)
+ > hot tip (literally) don't continue to step 3 until your bread has cooled or your peanut butter will melt *too* much!

 2. Lay your two slices out side by side